jsdoc/jsdoc.github.io/content/en/about-types.md

  <td>
   <p>
   This means a value can have one of several types, with the entire list of types enclosed in parentheses and separated by <code>|</code>.
-The parentheses are required for Closure Compiler, but may be omitted in JSDoc.
+The parentheses are suggested for Closure Compiler, but may be omitted in JSDoc.
   </p>
  </td>